HariAgus/PomodoroComposeDekstop/README.md

 - Stop and pause buttons
 - Theme that adapts to the type of pomodoro

-## Contributions
-    We greatly appreciate contributions from everyone.
-Here are the ways to contribute

-1. Fork this repository.
-2. Create a new feature or fix a bug in a new branch.
-3. Submit a pull request with a clear description of the changes you're making.

 ## Todo List
 - [ ] Added long break feature
 - [ ] Implementing a dark theme